Frequently Asked Questions

 Right now, Warp outputs realtime (live) MIDI events as it plays, and to create a MIDI file you would need to record the MIDI in an external program.

 Help, I Can't Hear Anything?

 Oh no! be sure all your MIDI channel and device choices are correct, and that none of the Tracks or Devices are muted in Warp.
+Are there instruments assigned to the track?
 Also be sure any tracks in your DAW that need to be armed are armed, and that you have the "monitor" switches in your DAW set correctly.
 If you don't know what is correct, we never do either, just try toggling them!
 What is "Cue"?
 We have no idea!
 We just make the bleeps.
 Is your audio interface muted?
 Anyway, you'll get it figured out!

 What Is Middle C?